instalint-org/project-of-the-year/README.md

 ## Playing the game

+There are 12 rounds to play.

-In each round, there are 3 phases:
+Each round consists of 3 phases:

 A. Action phase: take one of the possible actions